Footprint Charts – The Complete Trading Guide

 You can only speculate if any participants were or were not stopped out in the wick.

-But with the use of orderflow tools such as the footprint chart, we can be much more certain about this information.
+But with the use of orderflow tools such as the footprint chart, we can be much more particular about this information.

 In this guide, I will explain the basics of footprint charts and then show you some different ways how to use them.